citelao/sensible/_coffee_shop/6-traditional.md

 ### Malware

+On the same note, malware is not quite the scourge it once was.

+Malware and "scalable hacking" are very similar, to the extent that I often struggle to draw a meaningful line between the two.
+For example, what's a botnet program?
+It's a program of some sort that can infect your computer---so it's malware---but it often grabs passwords from your computer and tries them in other places---so it's kinda like scalable hacking.

+Ultimately, the difference isn't very meaningful.
+They're both very similar things.
+That helps you reason about it.

-Unlike hacking, *all* malware is pretty easy to scale once it's written---just send it to more people!
+Like scalable hacking, Malware is pretty easy to scale once it's written---just send it to more people!
 That should set off alarms in your head.
 It's cheap to send a virus to thousands of people and hope that one of them opens it.

 Just like scalable hacking, though, malware is a *known* threat.
 Everyone in the industry knows about it and wants to stop it.

-Because of that, malware is not the scourge it once was.
+Malware isn't as big as it used to be.

 Most large anti-virus companies (like Kaspersky, Norton, Microsoft, and Panda) publish annual reports<!-- TODO cite --> about what they stopped.
 Many of these reports are misleading (because of how they measure their numbers), but they always contain really good data, too.